FAuNO: Semi-Asynchronous Federated Reinforcement Learning Framework for Task Offloading in Edge Systems: Conclusion, Limitations Future Work

-We addressed the decentralized Task Offloading (TO) problem in edge systems by modeling it as a cooperative objective over a federation of agents, formalized within a Partially Observable Markov Game (POMG).
-To this end, we proposed \textbf{FAuNO}, a novel Federated Reinforcement Learning (FRL) framework that integrates buffered semi-asynchronous aggregation with local PPO-based training.
+We addressed the decentralized TO problem in edge systems by modeling it as a cooperative objective over a federation of agents, formalized within a POMG.
+To this end, we proposed \textbf{FAuNO}, a novel FRL framework that integrates buffered semi-asynchronous aggregation with local PPO-based training.
 FAuNO enables decentralized agents to learn task assignment and resource usage strategies under partial observability and limited communication, while maintaining global coordination through a federated critic.
-Empirical evaluation in the PeersimGym environment confirms FAuNO’s consistent advantage over heuristic and FRL baselines in reducing task loss and latency, highlighting its adaptability to dynamic and heterogeneous edge settings.
+Empirical evaluation in the PeersimGym environment confirms FAuNO’s superiority over heuristic and FRL baselines in terms of task loss and latency, highlighting its adaptability to dynamic and heterogeneous edge settings.

+\textbf{Limitations.} From a security perspective, the current formulation assumes that all nodes are honest and cooperative.
+Adversarial and Byzantine behavior, although likely to occur in real-world edge environments, is not considered, and privacy preservation is also outside the present scope.
+At the system level, we consider only simulated environments, and we model a stable network with reliable nodes and communication links, excluding failures, congestion, and bandwidth constraints.
+Furthermore, we do not consider energy costs that could trade off with latency.
+These assumptions simplify the evaluation but omit factors critical to practical edge deployments.
+Algorithmically, the leveraging of FedBuff introduces a bias toward faster clients, potentially underrepresenting slower nodes.
+Moreover, reliance on a GM creates a single point of failure and a potential bottleneck in very large networks.
+Lastly, this study relies exclusively on simulation and does not include deployment on real edge infrastructures.

+\textbf{Future Work. }Future work will focus on relaxing current assumptions to better match practical edge deployments, enabling a transition toward using FAuNO in real edge environments.
+This includes supporting dynamic topologies and node mobility, handling intermittent connectivity, and addressing adversarial participation.
+At the system level, we plan to extend our objective to consider data locality, fault tolerance, and energy-consumption.
+Algorithmically, we will address the single-manager bottleneck by exploring hierarchical or decentralized critics to improve scalability and robustness.
+We also intend to incorporate energy-aware objectives to capture trade-offs between latency and resource use, and to design defenses against malicious agents to enhance security.
+Lastly, we plan to investigate the theoretical properties of semi-asynchronous federated actor-critic learning, including the effects of staleness, non-IID workloads, and delayed aggregation on convergence and value-function bias.